Scalar Curvature Splittings I: Minimal Factors

 \begin{definition} \emph{\textbf{(Gromov Boundary)}} Let $X$ be a complete Gromov hyperbolic space.
-The set $\p_G X$ of equivalence classes $[\gamma]$ of geodesic rays, from a base point $p \in X$, with two such rays being equivalent if they have finite Hausdorff distance. $\p_G X$ is called the \textbf{Gromov boundary} of $X$. \end{definition}
+The \textbf{Gromov boundary} $\p_G X$ of $X$ is the set of equivalence classes $[\gamma]$ of geodesic rays, starting from a base point $p \in X$, with two rays being equivalent if they have finite Hausdorff distance. \end{definition}

 $\p_G X$ does not depend on the choice of the base point $p$.
 To topologize $\overline{X}_G = X \cup \p_G X$, we say $x_n \in \overline{X}$ \emph{converges} to $x \in \overline{X}$ if there exist generalized rays $c_n$ with $c_n(0) = p$ and $c_n(\infty) = x_n$ subconverging (on compacta) to a generalized ray $c$ with $c(0) = p$ and $c(\infty) = x$.
 The canonical map $X \hookrightarrow \overline{X}_G$ is a homeomorphism onto its image, $\p_G X$ is closed and $\overline{X}_G$ is compact and called the \textbf{Gromov compactification} of $X$.\\